Reality Check: How Much House Can I Afford?

 - Interest: This portion is the fee that the lender charges you for borrowing the money to purchase the house.

-- Taxes: This portion is the property taxes that you pay to the local government based on the value of your house.
+- Taxes: This portion is the property taxes you pay to the local government based on the value of your house.
 These real estate taxes are used to pay for local infrastructure, improvements, municipal salaries, etc.

 - Insurance: This portion is your homeowners insurance that covers your house in case any damage occurs.
 Lenders require you to pay this insurance to protect their (and your) investment from any potential unforeseen disasters.

-So to determine how much house you can afford, you should do the following calculations:
+To determine how much house you can afford, you should do the following calculations:

 (Gross Monthly Income x 28) / 100 = Maximum Monthly Housing Expenses